 Rutgers Restricted Access

-With over 100,000 pages of fiction, poetry, and essays, Black Women Writers includes works of women writers from the African nations and African Diaspora, documenting their identities, cultural backgrounds and social activism.
-Many voices of women represented in the database exudes a wide range of cultures, offering a nuanced perspective of issues women face from their own national, ethnic and religious standpoints.
-The coverage includes writings by authors including Ida B. Wells, Maya Angelou, Zora Neale Hurston, Sonia Sanchez (US), Maryse Conde (Guadeloupe), Edwidge Danticat (Haiti), Ama Ata Aidoo (Ghana), Grace Ogot (Kenya), Michelle Cliff (Jamaica), Bessie Head (South Africa), and many others.
+A wide range of cultural, national, ethnic, and religious perspectives are found in this collection, which includes writings by Ida B. Wells, Maya Angelou, Zora Neale Hurston, Sonia Sanchez (US), Maryse Conde (Guadeloupe), Edwidge Danticat (Haiti), Ama Ata Aidoo (Ghana), Grace Ogot (Kenya), Michelle Cliff (Jamaica), Bessie Head (South Africa), and many others.

 Type of coverage